Case Study

 "I would agree with Mike in terms of quick texts being very helpful.
 I, too, like being able to link the quick text from the microscopic description to the report comments," added Rinehart.

-As noted earlier, the dip in volumes didn’t last long.
-Hitchcock credited strong laboratory leadership with developing a plan of action and then executing it.
+As noted, the dip in volumes didn't last long.
+Hitchcock credited strong laboratory leadership with developing and executing a plan of action.

-“We had to decide quickly how we were going to try to get testing back up again, how we were going to triage materials, and how we were going to isolate patients,” he said.
-“Once you have a plan and everyone is on board, then you can start to get patients back into your facilities.
-In terms of patient trepidation, there wasn’t as much as we would have thought.”
+"We had to decide quickly how we were going to try to get testing back up again, how we were going to triage materials, and how we were going to isolate patients,” he explained.
+“Once you have a plan and everyone is on board, you can start getting patients back into your facilities.
+In terms of patient trepidation, there wasn't as much as we would have thought."

 Industry Insights: ECPC’s Strategic Leap into Digital Pathology - A Connected Vision for the Future